 Music is something that can truly

 brighten someone’s mood, even in less-than-thrilling situations.
-As parents, it’s important to create the right tone for your move—and a killer playlist is the way to do it!
+As parents, it’s important to create the right tone for your move—and a killer playlist is a way to do it!
 So what should

 you play?
 Well, there isn’t just one playlist that works for every family.
 Try to come to a consensus based on what both you and your children listen to.
 Of course, steer clear of bluesy ballads and stick to upbeat, energetic tunes.
 If you have kids who are a bit older, you can even ask them to put together the playlist—a task they’ll feel useful for.
 Whether you bond over pop, rock or country, music creates permanent memories that your kids will treasure for years to come.